-The story is centered on a microcosm of a post-apocalyptic society where food is so rare it's invaluable and is used as currency.
-The story centers on an apartment building with a delicatessen on the ground floor.
-The owner of the eatery also owns the apartment building and he is in need of a new maintenance man since the original "mysteriously" disappeared.
-A former clown applies for the job and the butcher's intent is to have him work for a little while and then serve him to quirky tenants who pay the butcher in, of course, grain.
+Centered on a post-apocalyptic society where food is scarce and used as currency.
+In an apartment building with a delicatessen on the ground floor.
+The owner of the eatery also owns the apartment building and is in need of a new maintenance man since the prior one "mysteriously" disappeared.
+A former clown applies for the job and the butcher's intent is to have him work for as little as possible.
 The clown and butcher's daughter fall in love and she tries to foil her father's plans by contacting the "troglodytes", a grain eating sub-group of society who live entirely underground.Written by

 16 of 17 people found this review helpful.

 Was this review helpful to you?